Techcable/cargo-outdir/README.md

 This can be seen as an extension to `cargo metadata`, except it requires that `cargo check` succeeds.

-If `cargo check` succeeds, then this command succeeds too (and give the same output).

-Due to recent changes in `cargo check`, this *will not invalidate cached outputs*, so the build scripts wont be re-run unless they need to :)
+Due to recent changes in `cargo check`, this *will not invalidate cached outputs*, so the build scripts won't be re-run unless they need to :)

 It is effectively a workaround to [rust-lang/cargo#7546](https://github.com/rust-lang/cargo/issues/7546)